Andrea-Valentini/dashboard_microservice/readme.md

 This code allows you to get the _sorted.csv data files, which are ready to be imported into the database tables directly in PgAdmin:

-prices.csv -> market_price
+prices.csv -> market_price /
 dataset2.csv -> trades

-In PgAdmin, run the code to create the sql views calculated_trades_views.
+In PgAdmin, delete the calculated_trades_view table and run the code in views.sql in the PgAdmin qwery tool to create the sql view calculated_trades_view.

 Finally, run the tests using the following command: